messi96/vagrant-boxes/puppet/modules/tomcat/README.md

 #####`$war_name`

 Specifies the name of the WAR.
+Must end in '.war'.
 Defaults to '[name]' passed in the define.
 This parameter is optional.

+#####`$war_purge`

+Specifies whether to purge the exploded WAR directory.
+Boolean defaulting to true.
+This parameter is only applicable when `$war_ensure` is 'absent' or 'false'.
+Setting this parameter to false will not prevent Tomcat from removing the exploded WAR directory if Tomcat is running and autoDeploy is set to true.

 #####`$war_source`